Explore chapters and articles related to this topic

 A sea dike is an embankment widely used to protect low-lying areas against inundation and acts as a backwater to prevent erosion of the coast and encroachment of the sea.
 The purpose of a sea dike is to protect areas of human habitation like towns & villages and conservation and leisure activities from the action of tides and waves.
 Storage of the abundant monsoon water can be done close to the coast using coastal reservoirs, which otherwise runs off to the ocean.
 Coastal reservoirs are bounded by impermeable sea dikes at one side and the coast on the other side (Yang 2015).
 These sea dikes with suitable modifications can be used for creating coastal reservoirs within the shallow waters of the coast.
 Sea dike is a static feature and it will conflict with the dynamic nature of the coast and impede the exchange of sediment and salt water between land and sea at the mouth of river.
 Sea dikes are classified as a hard engineering shore-based structure used to provide protection and to lessen coastal erosion.
 Sea dikes may also be constructed from a variety of materials, most commonly: geosynthetic tubes, geocells, reinforced concrete, boulders, steel, or gabions.
 Sea dikes are primarily used at exposed coasts, but they are also used at moderately exposed coasts, and in this study, use of sea dikes is presented for the separation of ocean salt water from the flood water from rivers stored in coastal reservoirs (Sitharam 2017).

-Published in Water International, 2019
+Published in Journal of Hydraulic Research, 2019